ajpowers334/ajpowers334.github.io/README.md

 My journey isn't just about solo development.
 I'm deeply passionate about sharing this knowledge and empowering the next generation of creators.

-A Highlight of My Journey: Teaching Game Design to Kids One of my most rewarding experiences was designing and delivering a game development class for a group of brilliant kids.
-We went from concept to a playable prototype together, learning about:

-Game Design Fundamentals: We brainstormed ideas, built paper prototypes, and playtested them to see what was fun.

-Collaborative Development: The class voted on mechanics, story elements, and art styles, making it a truly shared project.

-Basic Programming Logic: We introduced core concepts that brought their characters and worlds to life.

 # My Projects
 Here are some of the games and experiments I've been working on.
 Feel free to play them in your browser!